Waterfalls

 Kirschner Lake, Kamishak Bay

-Kirschner Lake is on the western coast of lower Cook Inlet at an elevation of about 80 feet (24 m) and isolated by a waterfall that cascades 40 feet (12 m) to the northern shore of Kamishak Bay, about 110 miles (177 km) northeast of King Salmon and 86 miles (138 km) west-southwest of Homer, Alaska.
+Kirschner Lake is located on the northern shore of Kamishak Bay and the western coast of lower Cook Inlet at an elevation of approximately 80 feet (24 m), about 110 miles (177 km) northeast of King Salmon and 86 miles (138 km) west-southwest of Homer, Alaska.

 Falls Creek, Kachemak Bay